 Whistl Fulfilment, part of delivery management group Whistl, is celebrating the first anniversary of the acquisition of Prism DM in 2017 by announcing its strategic investment plans.

-It plans to extend its Rushden depot with a further 60,000 sq ft of operational space to manage future growth and is also announcing the appointments of Mark Elwood as Commercial Director for the Rushden and Farnborough based business.
+It plans to extend its Rushden depot with a further 60,000 sq ft of operational space to manage future growth and is also announcing the appointments of Mark Elward as Commercial Director for the Rushden and Farnborough based business.

 Mark joins the division from DK Group and has extensive experience of the European fulfilment and warehousing sectors having previously worked with Fedex across Europe.